dvrensk/advent-of-code-2020/README.md

 Also: the lack of something akin to Ruby's `Enumerable.each_cons` was pretty annoying.
 Using `Enum.each_chunk` + `Enum.filter` works but does not reveal intent.

+## Day 11: Game of life, sort of

+How did the Constructor create seating plans that would lead to termination in not too many generations, for all participants?
+I've participated in many code retreats, but I've never bothered to study Game of Life further.
+Now my interest is piqued.

+Also: an interesting meta-challenge to keep the solution to puzzle 1 around when parts of the specification changes (rather than getting added to).
+I feel that I took the safe way out.

+## Day 12: Manhattan

+I did most of the 2019 edition and have peaked at the other years, and it seems like Manhattan distance is a recurring theme.
+Perhaps because it makes for good puzzles that don't take all day to solve.
+Anyway, the word "probably" in the instructions set off my spider-senses, but I decided not to design for what probably was to come since defensive programming makes for bad puzzle solutions.
+It was interesting to see that the change from the first to the second puzzle required very small changes, and would have required even less if I had not written the first rotate function based on some vague memory of something similar last year.

 ## Note to self

 Start new solutions with `./new ModuleName`.